apereo/cas/docs/cas-server-documentation/mfa/RADIUS-Authentication.md

 ## Configuration

-{% include casproperties.html modules="cas-server-support-radius" properties="cas.authn.radius" %}
+{% include casproperties.html properties="cas.authn.radius" %}

 You may also need to declare the following repository in your CAS overlay to be able to resolve dependencies: